- Length 2 year full-time

 Graduates will apply mathematical, statistical, financial, economic and other skills to untangle the most complex and difficult problems facing the commercial world.

-- Demonstrate the necessary cognitive skills to display a superior knowledge and understanding of key concepts in actuarial studies and related fields.
+- Demonstrate key concepts in actuarial studies and related fields, including:

-- Demonstrate high levels of cognitive and technical skills in analysing and interpreting specific business situations so that the correct actuarial techniques can be applied.
+- Analyse and interpret specific business situations so that the correct actuarial and other techniques can be applied.

-Please note we only accept notarised or translated outlines with the university seal or translated outlines by NAATI (National Accreditation Authority for Translators and Interpreters).
+If students seek status/exemption, please go to the CBE web page here.
+Please note that only translated course outlines with the university seal or by a NAATI translator (National Accreditation Authority for Translators and Interpreters) can be accepted.

 Students in the Master of Actuarial Studies program have the option of applying to undertake a Actuarial Studies Masters thesis as a possible pathway to PhD study.
 Details regarding the Masters thesis are below: